-In Part 1 of our Board Orientation series, we focused on establishing goals and defining success when setting up an association board of directors’ orientation.
+In Part 1 of our Board Orientation series, GrowthZone focused on how associations should establish goals and define success when setting up an association new board of directors’ orientation.

-The next step in the process is to decide how to structure the orientation.
-There are dozens of ways to format it and many decisions to be made.
+The next step in the process is to decide how to structure the board member orientation.
+There are dozens of ways to format association board onboarding and many decisions to be made.

 What is the orientation plan?

 - Will it be a retreat or a meeting?

 - Does it need to be done remotely or at the association office?